thuml/depyf/README.md

 Run the above program with your favorite debugger, and debug the compiled code as you like.
 The UI looks like the following:

 ![](https://raw.githubusercontent.com/thuml/depyf/master/imgs/debug.png)

+AOT Autograd is also supported, and you just need to switch the backend to `aot_eager`.

 Note: when you are debugging a function that calls some resume functions, the debugging might not work.
 Please set breakpoints for resume functions directly.
 See [the discussion](https://github.com/pytorch/pytorch/issues/111633#issuecomment-1774107022) for details.